River Paddlers raise $1,200 for locals in need of food

 ROCKINGHAM COUNTY, NC — Converting paddle power into food for the hungry is an annual mission for organizers and participants of the Mighty Mayo River Trip.

-While COVID-19 will keep many kayakers off the river in Rockingham County, the Carolina Canoe Club is determined to keep true to their yearly goal of collecting food for those in need.
+While COVID-19 will keep many kayakers from gathering this year on the river in Rockingham County, the Carolina Canoe Club is determined to keep true to their standing pledge to collect food for those in need.

-Event Organizer, Joe Berry of Carolina Canoe Club, and Steven Pulliam, Dan Riverkeeper, presented a $1,200 to Executive Director of LOT 2540 Marty Roberts on Saturday at Stoneville Memorial Park.
+Event Organizer, Joe Berry of Carolina Canoe Club, and Steven Pulliam, Dan Riverkeeper, were expected to present a $1,200 to Marty Roberts, executive director of LOT 25:40 on Saturday at Stoneville Memorial Park.

-The non-profit, anchored by a thrift store and mission building in Mayodan, seeks to serve hundreds of Rockingham Countians who are unsure of where their next meal is coming.
+The non-profit, anchored by a thrift store and mission building in Mayodan, seeks to serve hundreds of Rockingham Countians who are unsure about how they will find their next meal.

 Every January, as many as 50 river paddlers from across North Carolina make their way to Mayo River State Park for the "MMRT,'' named the 2020 American Canoe Association “Event of the Year.”